shriag07/Cohort_analysis/README.md

-# Cohort Analysis of an Ecommerce site
+# Cohort Analysis to analyse Retention Rates of an Ecommerce site
 ## The input dataset contained 5,48,000 shopping records of customer purchases